apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `ignore_broken_disk`

 ### `ignore_load_tablet_failure`
+When BE starts, it will check all the paths under the `storage_root_path` in  configuration.

+- `ignore_broken_disk=true`

+  If the path does not exist or the file under the path cannot be read or written (broken disk), it will be ignored.
+If there are any other available paths, the startup will not be interrupted.

+- `ignore_broken_disk=false`

+  If the path does not exist or the file under the path cannot be read or written (bad disk), the startup will fail and exit.

+The default value is `false`.

+### inc_rowset_expired_sec

 * Type: boolean
 * Description: Whether to continue to start be when load tablet from header failed.